BhurstCollectors/inventory-app/README.md

 ## Deploy Instructions
 1. Unzip this folder
-2. Push contents to a GitHub repo
+2. Push everything (including inventory.db) to GitHub
-3. Connect to Render and deploy
+3. Deploy using Render